erato-hr/eratoexpert-documentation/source/index.html.md

     "return_code": 0,
     "duration": 76,
     "query": "Query provided in request",
-    "query_type": "Corpus type from request, if provided.
+    "query_type": "Corpus type set in request, if provided.
 KNOWLEDGE or empty for this example.", "top_answer": {
+          "id": "ITEM ID",
           "answer": "This is an answer for this project defined in Q&A section", "certainty": 54.12,
           "type": "ACTION"